 Increase collaboration for better outcomes- The opportunity to engage with a client through telehealth allows for more opportunity to target outcomes that are meaningful to the client and/or caregivers.
 Problem solve in real-time and provide ideas for carryover.

 Basic Equipment and Technology for Conducting Telehealth Occupational Therapy

 • Computer or mobile device

-• Headset with attached microphone (analog or USB) might be considered to eliminate echo
+• Headset with attached microphone (analog or USB) is an option to limit audio feedback

-• Document camera for presenting physical stimuli might be considered
+• Document camera: Optional for presenting physical stimuli

 HIPAA Compliant Video Conferencing Platform (software) for Telehealth Occupational Therapy

-Telehealth occupational therapy must be conducted over secure and HIPAA compliant video conferencing platform to protect patient’s health information (PHI) covered under HIPAA.
+Telehealth occupational therapy must be conducted over secure and HIPAA compliant video conferencing platform in order to protect patients’ personal health information (PHI).
+This is mandated by HIPAA.

 General video conferencing platforms such as Skype or What’s Up are not HIPAA compliant and pose risks for breach of privacy and confidentiality.

 Occupational Therapists Interested in Telehealth Occupational Therapy Should Consider a Video Conferencing Platform/Software That: